-Here at IRWD, we believe that water is too valuable to be used just once.
-IRWD is truly a pioneer in the use of recycled water.
-Water recycling is an essential component of our water supply portfolio, as any demand met with recycled water reduces the demand for high-quality drinking water.
-Currently, IRWD meets roughly 21 percent of our service area’s water demands with recycled water.
+Water is too valuable to be used just once.
+IRWD meets roughly 21 percent of our service area’s water demands with recycled water.
 The use of recycled water extends our drinking water supplies, reduces the need for additional potable water facilities, reduces the amount of treated wastewater discharged into the ocean, reduces our reliance on costly imported water supplies, and increases our water supply reliability.
 In fact, the use of recycled water is a key component of IRWD's conservation and water use efficiency programs as every gallon of recycled water used results in a gallon of drinking water that can be saved for potable uses.

-The primary uses of recycled water are agricultural and landscape irrigation including parks, school grounds, golf courses, freeway landscaping and irrigation of common areas managed by homeowner associations.
-Recycled water is also used for front and backyard irrigation in large residential lots, for industrial processes, and for toilet flushing and cooling towers in dozens of dual-plumbed office buildings.
+Recycled water is used primarily for landscape and agricultural irrigation.
+Landscape irrigation uses include parks, school grounds, golf courses, freeway landscaping and irrigation of common areas managed by many homeowner associations.
+In addition, recycled water is used for front and backyard irrigation in eligible residential lots, industrial processes, toilet flushing in some office buildings, and in cooling towers.

 Recycled Water Contact Information